Go to the Staff section

 Department of Social Sciences

 +44 (0)1865 483764

-Tina has recently completed a British Academy Mid-Career Fellowship focusing on the topic of 'Managing modern family lives: public understandings and everyday practises of caring and paid work'.
-Her CUP monongraph based on her findings will be published late 2016.
+Tina was awarded a British Academy Mid-Career Fellowship in 2015, which focused on the topic of 'Managing modern family lives: public understandings and everyday practises of caring and paid work'.
+Her CUP monongraph based on the findings

 Tina is currently supervising PhD students who are working in the following areas: